 - Inspire creative and innovative thinking, and showcase locally cultivated talent

 - Demonstrate cultural diversity, social equity and inclusiveness through the engagement of arts, culture and creativity in neighborhoods

 - Nurture and honor community identity and heritage; preserve and commemorate local and multicultural traditions and histories

 - Create public spaces that promote health, happiness and wellbeing

-To be eligible, primary applicants must be a place-based entity such as:
+To be eligible, primary applicants must be place-based entities such as:

 - Registered Neighborhood Association (RNO) or neighborhood-based group

-- Business Improvement District, Maintenance District, Business Association or Chamber of Commerce
+- Business Improvement District, Maintenance District, Business Association or Chamber of Commerce, etc.

 - Art or creative district